securzecom/dpdpa-docs/docs/2. DPDPA Rules/14 - Rights of Data Principals.md

 - **Tone of Communication:** Templates should use friendly yet formal language — e.g., “Thank you for writing to us about your data-privacy preferences” rather than “Your ticket has been received.”
 - **Audit Trail:** Maintain logs of all user requests, identity verifications, and responses for a minimum of one year to demonstrate compliance.
 - **Training:** Customer-service teams should receive periodic training to handle privacy queries sensitively and accurately.
+- **Paper-Based Alternative:** Organisations should also maintain physical, paper-based versions of all request forms so that Data Principals can submit their requests even when digital systems are unavailable or when they prefer to give a written request instead of using the online interface.
+Staff must be trained to accept, log, and process such written requests with the same diligence as online submissions.

 ---

-Rule 13 transforms the legal concept of “rights of Data Principals” into an actionable, humane practice.
+Rule 14 transforms the legal concept of “rights of Data Principals” into an actionable, humane practice.
 By publishing clear contact channels, responding promptly, and maintaining a polite, transparent tone, organisations not only meet compliance requirements but also show genuine respect for the people whose data they hold.